 Please contact Johanna Roostalu at e-mail: firstname.lastname@example.org if you have any questions.

-Henriette Svarre Nielsen is a specialist in obstetrics and gynecology and an expert in reproduction and recurrent pregnancy loss.
+Henriette Svarre Nielsen leads the project, and she is a specialist in obstetrics and gynecology and an expert in reproduction and recurrent pregnancy loss.
 Parallel to her clinical and academic career focusing on pathophysiology in reproduction and women’s health, Henriette Svarre Nielsen has successfully founded and chaired Maternity Foundation and co-founded OvaCure.
-Maternity Foundation aims to save lives in childbirth and develops evidence‐based solutions and is a strong actor within the emerging field of health tech.
-The Safe Delivery App developed by the Foundation has successfully instructed over 160,000 health care workers in Sub‐Saharan Africa and Southeast Asia.
+Maternity Foundation aims to save lives in childbirth, develops evidence‐based solutions, and is a strong actor within the emerging health tech field.
+The Safe Delivery App developed by the Foundation has successfully instructed over 160,000 healthcare workers in Sub‐Saharan Africa and Southeast Asia.

-Notify Therapeutics focuses on the initial ovarian follicle development to help infertile women who are not benefitting from today’s standard hormone treatment.
-The company uses first-in-class drug-inducing factors that regulated the intracellular AKT pathway; a major driver of follicle activation and a signal transductive pathway that promotes survival and growth in response to extracellular signals.
-The company has identified and validated a compound that activates the AKT pathway in a controlled manner, and thus supports the activation of dormant follicles, a pre-request for fertility.
+Notify Therapeutics focuses on the initial ovarian follicle development to help infertile women who do not benefit from today’s standard hormone treatment.
+The company uses first-in-class drug-inducing factors that regulate the intracellular AKT pathway; a major driver of follicle activation and a signal transductive pathway that promotes survival and growth in response to extracellular signals.
+The company has identified and validated a compound that activates the AKT pathway in a controlled manner and thus supports the activation of dormant follicles, a pre-request for fertility.

-Cirqle Biomedical has developed an innovative contraceptive for women, without the many side effects of hormonal birth control.
+Cirqle Biomedical has developed an innovative contraceptive for women without the many side effects of hormonal birth control.
 This product makes cervical mucus temporarily impenetrable to sperm.
-The barrier is established by a molecule that strongly interacts with cervical mucus and thereby reinforce the mucus to make it impenetrable for sperm cells.
-Sperm cells are trapped in the cervical mucus and maintained in the vaginal cavity where the low pH environment of the vagina deactivates them.
+The barrier is established by a molecule that strongly interacts with cervical mucus and thereby reinforces the mucus to make it impenetrable for sperm cells.
+Sperm cells are trapped in the cervical mucus and maintained in the vaginal cavity, where the low pH environment of the vagina deactivates them.